 Frequently Asked Questions (FAQ)

-Please email me, should you have a question which is not answered below.
+Please contact me, Should you have a question which is not answered below.

-My fees are R830 for a 50-minute session, which is in line with current medical aid rates for 2018.
-I charge the same amount (R830) for an initial consultation with a child and their family, which is a 60-80 minute session, depending on the size of the family.
+My fees are R1060 for a 50-minute session, which is in line with current medical aid rates.
+I charge the same amount for an initial consultation with a child and their family, which is a 60-80 minute session, depending on the size of the family.
 My fee is fixed for the first 3 sessions, but is flexible thereafter, given relevant circumstances.

-I am open to conducting psychotherapy sessions via Skype in certain cases.
+I am open to conducting Psychotherapy via Video Call sessions using Zoom in certain cases.
 For example, with people who travel frequently or are relocating outside of Cape Town.
-I would prefer to begin our therapeutic relationship face-to-face, so that we have a chance to discuss various aspects of switching to a Skype-based relationship.
+I would prefer to begin our therapeutic work face-to-face, so that we have a chance to discuss various aspects of switching to Video Call sessions.

 A psychotherapy session is typically 50 minutes, or sometimes, 60-90 minutes for an initial consultation with a child and their family.